KristjanESPERANTO/MMM-Canteen/README.md

 **MMM-Canteen** is a module for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) project.

-It shows the the menu including the prices of canteens from universities in Germany and Switzerland (based on [openmensa.org](https://openmensa.org)).
+It shows the menu including the prices of canteens from universities in Germany and Switzerland (based on [openmensa.org](https://openmensa.org)).

 ## Screenshots